six-two/self-unzip.html/README.md

 ### Python version

 A Python script to generate self extracting web pages is under `python/main.py`.
-It just requires a modern Python version (probably Python3.9+) and has no required external dependencies (but you need to install `pycryptodomex` if you want to encrypt contents).
+It just requires a modern Python version (probably Python3.9+) and has no mandatory external dependencies.
+But if you want to use the encryption feature, you need to install `pycryptodomex` with pip.

-You can also install it with `pip`:
+You can install it with `pip`:

 ```bash
 python3 -m pip install -U self-unzip-html